 About the Program

-The Honors Foundations program will support between six and ten Honors Faculty Fellows from around the campus per academic year.
+The Honors Foundations program will support selected Honors Faculty Fellows from around the campus per academic year.

 Selected fellows will teach one or two sections of the same course, depending on the type of course proposed.
 These courses can be special topics “big-ideas” classes or enhanced classes with deeply engaged teaching and learning practices that bring faculty expertise to Honors students at the introductory level.
 They provide innovative course opportunities for Honors students and space for faculty to develop new curricular and teaching ideas to bring back to their home departments.

-Learn more about the program and requirements for fellows bay visiting the link below.
+Learn more about the program and requirements for fellows by visiting the link below.

 Learn MoreApplication Process